-Report on line 27, column (a), the total amount of interest expense included on Part I, line 11, and report on line 27, column (d), the total amount of interest deduction included on Analysis of Net Income (Loss), line 1, which is found on page 5 of Form 1065, and page 4 of Form 1065-B, that is not reported elsewhere on Schedule M-3.
-In columns (b) or (c), as applicable, adjust for any amounts treated for U.S. income tax purposes as interest deduction that are treated as some other form of expense for financial accounting purposes, or vice versa.
-For example, adjustments to interest expense/ deduction resulting from adjustments made in accordance with instructions for line 28 should be made in columns (b) and (c), as applicable, of line 27.
+Report on line 27, column (a), the total amount of interest expense included on Part I, line 11, and report on line 27, column (d), the total amount of interest deduction included on line 1 of the Analysis of Net Income (Loss) found on Form 1065 that isn't reported elsewhere on Schedule M-3.
+In column (b) or (c), as applicable, adjust for any amounts treated for U.S. income tax purposes as interest deduction that are treated as some other form of expense for financial accounting purposes, or vice versa.
+For example, adjustments to interest expense/deduction resulting from adjustments made in accordance with the instructions for line 28 should be made in columns (b) and (c), as applicable, of line 27.

-Do not report on Form 8916-A and on line 27 amounts reported in accordance with instructions for (i) Part II, lines 7, 8 and 9, Income (loss) from U.S. partnerships, foreign partnerships and other pass-through entities, and (ii) Part II, line 10, Items relating to reportable transactions.
+Don't report on Form 8916-A and on line 27 amounts reported in accordance with the instructions for (a) Part II, lines 7, 8, and 9, Income (loss) from U.S. partnerships, foreign partnerships, and other pass-through entities; and (b) Part II, line 10, Items relating to reportable transactions.